Three case studies to validate the project’s results

 Case 3: Post accidental land remediation

 This last case study involves the analysis of contaminated soils after a nuclear accident.
-Samples of low-contamination soils will be compared to highly radioactive samples.
+Samples of low-contamination soils will be compared by the CEA to highly radioactive samples.

 An economic analysis

 Investigations into possible cost optimisations linked to the deployment of INSIDER techniques and methodologies will be performed.
 Indeed, they are expected to improve the efficiency of the characterisation step, resulting in possible time and cost savings.
 This would in turn generate practical benefits for operational actors and ultimately contribute to alleviate the financial burden of D&D.

 The most appropriate use case for this exercise will be selected to model the potential economic impact of deploying INSIDER methodologies, with possible variants in the scenarios.